listingslab-software/listingslab/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Story
+name: Agile Story
 about: Tell your story
-title: STORY
+title: CATEGORY >
-labels:
-assignees: listingslab

 ---